culot/worm/README.md

 ## Worm movement rules

 * When at least a neuron is connected to a muscle, the worm moves in the direction of the neuron's output.
-It 2 neurons are connected in opposite direction, then the worm stays put.
+If 2 neurons are connected in opposite direction, then the worm stays put.

 * When the energy the worm is able to absorb is sufficient, it stops